takekoputa/website/src/pages/work.md

 ## Internships

+- **[Google]**:
-- **[Google]**: I built a pre-RTL area estimation model for the [XLS project](https://github.com/google/xls) in summer 2024, and worked on Borglet's CPU scheduling problem in the summer 2025.
-The area model is useful enough for optimizing the area of certain designs.
+  - Summer 2024 — I built a pre-RTL area estimation model for the [XLS project](https://github.com/google/xls).
+The area model is used to guide pre-RTL optimizations of certain designs.
+  - Summer 2025 — I profiled and analyzed Borglet's CPU scheduling on AMD chips.
-- **[AMD Research]**: I built the Choreographer framework in summer 2023.
+- **[AMD Research]**: Summer 2023 — I built the Choreographer framework.

 ---

 ## Teaching

 I strongly believe that student engagement in classroom/research comes from understanding the nature of the problem, and from the [**fluency**](https://nautil.us/how-i-rewired-my-brain-to-become-fluent-in-math-235085/) of using tools (e.g., using software, using learned facts, and using learned abstractions) for problem-solving.
-As an extensive user of coding agents (Copilot, Gemini, and Claude), I strongly believe that the understanding the problem and the fluency are even more important in the AI/LLM era as these factors help students **formulate the right questions** to the AI.
+As an extensive user of coding agents (Copilot, Gemini, and Claude), I strongly believe that the understanding of the problem and the fluency are even more important in the AI/LLM era as these factors help students **formulate the right questions** to the AI.

 - Bootcamp Instructor, gem5 Bootcamp, UC Davis (Summer 2022).
 - Teaching Assistant, Computer Architectures (ECS 154B/ECS 201A), UC Davis (Winter 2022 & 2023).